Duke of Zhou: Regency of King Cheng

-On a more practical level, the Duke of Zhou expanded and codified his brother's system of territorial administration, granting titles to loyal Shang clansmen and even establishing a new capital city at Chengzhou around 1038 BC.
+During his rule, Duke of Zhou expanded and codified King Wu's system of territorial administration, granting titles to loyal Shang clansmen and even establishing a new capital city at Chengzhou around 1038 BC.
 Laid out according to exact geomantic principles, Chengzhou was the home of King Cheng, the Shang nobility, and the nine tripod cauldrons symbolic of royal authority, while the Duke continued to administer the kingdom from the former capital of Haojing.
 Once Cheng came of age, according to traditional narrative, the Duke of Zhou dutifully gave up the throne without trouble.
+At some point, the new king became ill, to which the Duke of Zhou prayed for his safety.
+The Duke would also write numerous treatises for the young king.